Bitclout, Clubhouse, and the Social Media Land Rush

 There are parallels between settlers and early adopters of a social platform.

-New platforms provide new riches.
+New social media platforms provide new riches.

 Emerging platforms allow early adopters to build audiences before they’re oversaturated.
 Growing on more established platforms becomes increasingly difficult with time.
 A hierarchy already exists in those places, making upward upward mobility near impossible.